AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Consider "PACl is significantly more efficient than other chemicals" - the current sentence is wordy and indirect

 Revise the last sentence: "PACl is also less expensive than other chemicals and more widely available."

+DU: i kept the last half of the sentence because high availability in solid and liquid form is a useful fact about PACl
 </div>